Bounds on approximating Max $k$XOR with quantum and classical local algorithms: An NLTS-based obstruction for QAOA on Max XOR

-\begin{thm}[Formal version of Theorem \ref{ref:nltsthminformal}] There exists an $\epsilon > 0$ and a family of Hamiltonians $\{H_n\}$ with partial $\mathbb{Z}_2$ symmetry, each with ground state energy $0$, such that when $n > 5184 \cdot 8^d$, every depth-$d$ unitary $U$, composed of 2-qubit gates and with the same partial $\mathbb{Z}_2$ symmetry, gives $\langle +^{\otimes n} | U^\dagger H_n U | +^{\otimes n} \rangle > \epsilon n$. \end{thm} At a high level, we choose a large random MaxCut instance (with $\mathbb{Z}_2$ symmetry).
+At a high level, we choose a large random MaxCut instance (with $\mathbb{Z}_2$ symmetry).
 We then add a small number of nodes, and convert every edge into hyperedges including one of the added nodes.
 The Hamiltonian then has a large ``core'' of nodes that obey $\mathbb{Z}_2$ symmetry.
 The QAOA circuits that encode these Hamiltonians also have this generalized symmetry: \begin{cor}[Formal version of Corollary \ref{ref:nltscorinformal}] There exists a family of Hamiltonians $\{H_n\}$ representing Max $3$XOR instances that are fully satisfiable, but the QAOA can only achieve a satisfying fraction at most